-- 1. Identify a wellness topic that is interesting to you (to be approved by professor). - 2.
-Write a 3-4 page paper summarizing and discussing the relevant issues.
+- 1. Identify a topic that is interesting to you (to be approved by professor). - 2.
+Write a 4-5 page paper summarizing and discussing the relevant issues.
 Answer the following questions: - a.
 What is your topic? (less than a page) - b.
 Why is it an important/interesting topic? - c.
-How is this topic relevant to your own wellness, as well as society as a whole? - d.
+How is this topic relevant to LGBTQ+ Experience in Sport, as well as in society as a whole? - d.
 What information has been addressed in class, in the textbook, or in the professional literature that could be helpful in better understanding the issues?